itx-informationssysteme/jobapplications/Documentation/Index.rst

 **Community Documentation:**

-    This documentation is community documentation for the TYPO3 Jobs extension
+    This documentation is community documentation for the TYPO3 Jobapplications extension

     It is maintained as part of this third party extension.